SAEON/somisana-croco/README.md

 If you want to add more packages to this environment, please add them to `environment.yml` (pls push commits to this repo), and you can then update your environment like this

+You'll also need to run this if packages need to be updated, or of course if some-one else has added to the `environment.yml` file

 ```sh
 mamba env update -f environment.yml --prune
 ```